 He interseeds cover crops (a mix of clover, barley and hairy vetch) into his corn to provide ground cover in the fall, after the corn is chopped for silage.
 A diverse cover crop mix is also used to follow wheat.
 Brick said such efforts allow an entire field to act as a buffer from surface water.

 On-going research on the farm involves monitoring the nitrogen levels from a tiling system and surface runoff from a five-acre portion of a corn field.

 Brickstead Dairy was a participant in the UW Discovery Farms project, and regularly holds outreach events for the general public.

 Dan has played a significant role in promoting conservation practices in his area.
 He acknowledges the impact agriculture has had on Green Bay and he is committed to helping promote practices that minimize impacts on the bay.
 He enjoys sharing his experiences with fellow farmers in the area, as well those who are not familiar with agriculture.
-Dan has taken advantage of many media opportunities through his participation on Fox Demo Farms to share lessons he has learned in transitioning to a more conservation-focused farm.

 “I have worked with many producers throughout northeastern Wisconsin and without question, Dan Brick is the undisputed leader in conservation agriculture for this region of the state,” said Mike Mushinski, County Conservationist for Brown County.
 “I admire his unwavering commitment to not only implement new and innovative practices, but to also share his successes as well as failures.”